Two listings on Google Maps/Business with a single website?

 Well Google typically wants one listing per physical location only (of course there are some exceptions they make).
-The website is not really the problem and should not be an issue to have both served from the same site (maybe two different subdomains? offering1.yoursite.com and offering2.yoursite.com).
+The website is not really the problem and should not be an issue to have both served from the same site (maybe two different subdomains? offering1.example.com and offering2.example.com).

 However, it is unclear what you mean by offerings.
 If the offerings are just different services from one physical location, they should only have one listing.
 Google may punish you for having multiple listings for the same location since that is pretty much spamming the system.
 If they have two actually physical locations, then it may not be an issue.